-Nicole Lorenz Max Planck School of Cognition Max Planck Institute for Human Cognitive and Brain Sciences Stephanstr.
+Max Planck School of Cognition Max Planck Institute for Human Cognitive and Brain Sciences Stephanstr.
 1A 04103 Leipzig

-If online tickets were used, it is sufficient to send the forms and invoices via e-mail: nicole.lorenz@maxplanckschools.de.
+If online tickets were used, it is sufficient to send the forms and invoices via e-mail: cognition@maxplanckschools.de.

 Can high costs be reimbursed in advance/before the actual trip?